-Readings In addition to rabid reading of newspapers or on-line news sites, students will select a book which pertains to Washington, politics or the news media for group discussion and the book review assignment.
+Readings In addition to rabid reading of newspapers or on-line news sites, students will select a book for a list provided for group discussion and the book review assignment.

 Assigned readings will be posted in the "module" section of the course Canvas page and should be completed before class each week.
 I will distribute a list of readings each week with an explanation of what I expect you to glean from the material for the following class.